pktgen/fgen/docs/guides/sample_app_ug/cndpfwd.rst

 Unix Domain Socket interface
 ----------------------------

-The `cndpfwd` sample application provides a rudimentary remote control interface accessible through a Unix socket created under `/var/run/cndp` directory.
-Each successive run will create a new socket file, formatted as `app_socket.<pid>` where `pid` is the Process ID of the resulting `cndpfwd` application process.
+The `fgenfwd` sample application provides a rudimentary remote control interface accessible through a Unix socket created under `/var/run/fgen` directory.
+Each successive run will create a new socket file, formatted as `app_socket.<pid>` where `pid` is the Process ID of the resulting `fgenfwd` application process.

 It is possible to directly connect to the socket and communicate with it using plaintext requests, and the API will respond with JSON data.